Microsoft Cloud App Security overview

 Sanctioning and unsanctioning an app

 You can use Cloud App Security to sanction or unsanction apps in your organization by using the Cloud app catalog.
 The Microsoft team of analysts has an extensive and continuously growing catalog of over 16,000 cloud apps that are ranked and scored based on industry standards.
 You can use the Cloud app catalog to rate the risk for your cloud apps based on regulatory certifications, industry standards, and best practices.
 Then, customize the scores and weights of various parameters to your organization's needs.
 Based on these scores, Cloud App Security lets you know how risky an app is.
 Scoring is based on over 80 risk factors that might affect your environment.

 App connectors use APIs from cloud app providers to integrate the Cloud App Security cloud with other cloud apps.
 App connectors extend control and protection.
 They also give you access to information directly from cloud apps, for Cloud App Security analysis.

 To connect an app and extend protection, the app administrator authorizes Cloud App Security to access the app.
 Then, Cloud App Security queries the app for activity logs, and it scans data, accounts, and cloud content.
 Cloud App Security can enforce policies, detects threats, and provides governance actions for resolving issues.

 Cloud App Security uses the APIs provided by the cloud provider.
 Each app has its own framework and API limitations.
-Cloud App Security works with app providers to optimize the use of APIs, and to ensure the best performance.
+Cloud App Security works with app providers on optimizing the use of APIs to ensure the best performance.
 Considering the various limitations that apps impose on APIs (such as throttling, API limits, and dynamic time-shifting API windows), the Cloud App Security engines utilize the allowed capacity.
-Some operations, like scanning all files in the tenant, require a large number of APIs, so they are spread over a longer period.
+Some operations, like scanning all files in the tenant, require a large number of APIs, so they're spread over a longer period.
 Expect some policies to run for several hours or several days.